IBM/aspera-cli/docs/README.erb.md

 source ~/.rvm/scripts/rvm
 ```

-It is advised to get one of the pre-compiled ruby version, you can list with:
+It is advised to get one of the pre-compiled Ruby version, you can list with:

 ```bash
 rvm list --remote